-For the years ended June 30, 2016 and 2015, the Foundation has no material uncertain tax positions to be accounted for in the financial statements under professional standards.
+For the years ended June 30, 2017 and 2016, the Foundation has no material uncertain tax positions to be accounted for in the financial statements under professional standards.
 The Foundation recognizes interest and penalties, if any, related to unrecognized tax benefits in interest expense.
-The Foundation's returns for years ending June 30, 2013 remain subject to examination.
+The Foundation's returns for years ending on or after June 30, 2014 remain subject to examination.

-NOTE 1 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (Continued)
+NOTE 1 - SUMMARY OF SIGNIFICANT ACCOUNTING AND REPORTING POLICIES (Continued)